Skip to content

 Quote

-The Tower of Hanoi originates from an ancient legend.
-In a temple in ancient India, monks had three tall diamond pillars and \(64\) differently sized golden discs.
-The monks continuously moved the discs, believing that when the last disc is correctly placed, the world would end.
+The hanota problem originates from an ancient legend.
+In a temple in ancient India, monks had three tall diamond pillars and \(64\) golden discs of different sizes.
+The monks continuously moved the discs, believing that when the last disc was correctly placed, the world would come to an end.

-However, even if the monks moved a disc every second, it would take about \(2^{64} \approx 1.84×10^{19}\) seconds, approximately 585 billion years, far exceeding current estimates of the age of the universe.
-Thus, if the legend is true, we probably do not need to worry about the world ending.
+However, even if the monks moved one disc per second, it would take approximately \(2^{64} \approx 1.84×10^{19}\) seconds, which is about \(5850\) billion years, far exceeding current estimates of the age of the universe.
+Therefore, if this legend is true, we should not need to worry about the end of the world.

 Feel free to drop your insights, questions or suggestions